 This webinar will present to the learner an overview of ethical principles and practices for the use of clinical hypnosis.
 Multiple theoretical and historical underpinnings of the applications of ethics will be described.
 A review of ethical dilemmas that a clinician may encounter will be presented.
 The ethical use of hypnosis with specific populations and clinical entities will be offered.

-After attending this presentation, participants will be able to:
+After attending this intermediate-level presentation, participants will be able to:

 - Identify and discuss the historical antecedents of ethical decision-making.

 - List and discuss theoretical models involved in ethical decision-making.

 - Identify and describe possible ethical dilemmas incurred when using clinical hypnosis.

 - Negotiate the regulatory and ethical information regarding the use of clinical hypnosis with different populations.

 This program meets APA’s continuing education Standard 1.2: Program content focuses on ethical, legal, statutory or regulatory policies, guidelines, and standards that impact psychological practice, education, or research